timjogorman/RicherEventDescription/guidelines.md

 next few weeks.

-In this case, it is clearly an EVENT, as it needs to be implemented at a specific time and TLINKed with \{next few weeks\}.
+In this case, it is clearly an EVENT, as it needs to be implemented at a specific time and TLINKed with **next few weeks**.
 But in some cases, its status as an EVENT is more ambiguous.

 - I have explained this plan to both Miss Mullins and the primary